 Specialized niches

-One way to maximize your earning potential as an independent online ESL teacher is by specializing in certain areas like teaching Business English, teaching technical English, or preparing students for English proficiency tests like the IELTS or TOEFL.
+One way to maximize your earning potential as an independent online ESL teacher is to specialize in areas such as teaching Business English, technical English, or preparing students for English proficiency tests like the IELTS or TOEFL.

 Promotional classes and packages